RESTORATIVE IMMERSION

 Abbie Galvin

 Restoration is the work of returning something to its former state and relaxation is the state of freedom from tension or anxiety.
 Our goal is reformation; the act of improving or making changes for the better.
-Here we will introduce how the purpose of restorative yoga within the Katonah practice is the effort to forge a new frame of reference, via our structure, both physically and neurologically.
+This endeavor is often not as relaxing as one may imagine because organizing the body and calming the mind is actually a lot of work.
+In this session we explore a theoretical overview of what restoration really is and how the kidney system and waters of the body play a key role in this renovative effort.

 with